Does your pool comply?

 To assist in finding out if your pool meets the current pool safety standard, use the checklist below as it covers some of the main issues:

-- The minimum height from finished ground level to the top of the barrier is 1200mm.
+- The minimum height from finished ground level (a permanent stable surface) to the top of the barrier is 1200mm.

 - The maximum allowable gap from finished ground level to the bottom of any barrier is 100mm.

-- If your horizontal rails are less than 900mm apart, the gaps in the vertical rails must not exceed 10mm.
+- If there is no gap between horizontal rails of at least 900mm, then the horizontal rails must be on the inside and the gaps in the vertical rails must not exceed 10mm.

 - For fences less than 1800mm high, climbable objects must be at least 900mm away from the pool barrier on the outside and, where the verticals are more than 10mm apart, 300mm on the inside.